TopiaAmr/strichpunkt/test/README.md

                 └── get_user_profiles_cubit_test.dart
 ```

+## Documentation

+All test files include dartdoc comments that explain:

+- The purpose of each test file
+- What functionality is being tested
+- The expected behavior for each test case

+This documentation helps developers understand the tests and makes it easier to maintain them over time.

 ## Running Tests

 To run all the tests for the user profiles feature, use the following command: